GautamGottipati/First_Project/README.md

 This vehicle has no sensors inbuilt.
 A communication is between the camera-> laptop and microcontroller using XIGbee.<br>
 <a href="https://drive.google.com/open?id=1tU7MSPkeAWGN6zT02Zy0HHwI29mj2O2N"><ul><i>Click here to see the demo</i></ul></a><br>

+## Click the image to see vrep simulation

 [![VREP Simulation](https://img.youtube.com/vi/mlAL4llmNN8/0.jpg)](https://www.youtube.com/watch?v=mlAL4llmNN8)